| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 Ignored. |

-This is a method for the generic function integral
+This is a method for the generic function integral.

 It computes the numerical integral

-of the density estimate f
+of the density estimate f.

-is specified, then the weighted integral
+If weight is specified, then the weighted integral

-is computed, where is the function specified by
+is computed, where is the function specified by weight.

 This function must return finite numerical values.

-is specified, the integral is restricted to the
+If domain is specified, the integral is restricted to the

-interval of values given by the
+interval of values given by the domain.

 Integrals are calculated numerically using the trapezoidal rule restricted to the domain given.